ankaAR/bestiario5e/_creatures/homunculus.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or be poisoned for 1 minute.
 If the saving throw fails by 5 or more, the target is instead poisoned for 5 (1d10) minutes and unconscious while poisoned in this way.